THE GUIDE

 2. think details

-I always bring my styling kit full of ribbon, vintage stamps, ring boxes, etc. But none of these items have any sentimental value to you, so here is where you need to use your imagination.
+I always bring my styling kit filled with pretty things like ribbon, vintage stamps, and ring boxes.
+But none of those items have the sentimental value your personal keepsakes do.
+This is where you can get creative and thoughtful.

 3. Heirlooms